-When an exploiter manipulates a youth into thinking that Domestic servitude is a type of labour trafficking.
+Domestic servitude is a type of labour trafficking.
 Trafficked persons are forced to clean houses, do laundry and other domestic chores, care for children and elderly family members, and are often called upon to be available at all times of the day or night.
 They receive little or no pay for their work.
 In many cases, trafficked persons may owe a large debt to their trafficker that must be paid off.
 Their movements are restricted, and passports and other identity documents are taken by the trafficker to maintain control over them.
 Trafficked persons in these situations are often fed food scraps and show signs of malnourishment.
-They The practice of persuading someone into doing something, may not speak English and are unaware of their rights in using force or threats that include threats of serious harm, Canada. physical restraint, psychological manipulation, document confiscation, and shame/fear-inducing threats of sharing information or pictures with others or by threats of report-
+They may not speak English and are unaware of their rights in Canada.